Plain Paratha (1 Piece) and English Indian Dal Palak (100 G)

 Portion Control

-Incorporate a source of lean protein such as grilled chicken, tofu, or chickpeas to your meal.
-Protein slows down the absorption of carbohydrates, helping stabilize blood sugar levels.
+Include a source of lean protein in your meal, such as grilled chicken, tofu, or chickpeas.
+Protein can help stabilize blood sugar levels when consumed with carbohydrates.

 Healthy Fats

-Include healthy fats such as avocado slices or a small handful of nuts (like almonds or walnuts) with your meal.
-Fats can help slow the release of glucose into the bloodstream.
+Add a small amount of healthy fat, such as avocado slices or a few almonds, to your meal.
+Fats can slow digestion and the release of glucose into the bloodstream.

 Meal Timing